ahenrij/univ-rennes1-m1miage-mpc-project/README.md

 At each step we found a better selection that decreased the generalization error by comparing __MSE__ and __K-Fold__ cross validation errors.
 Nevertheless we found that p-value was not at some point the best criterion for selecting our variables.

-Also, having a lower generalization error did not always mean that we had a lower error on the Kaggle competition prediction, espcially when we used 90 variables (variables at power 2-6 added).
+Also, having a lower generalization error did not always mean that we had a lower error on the Kaggle competition prediction, espcially when we used 90 variables (variables at power 2-5 added).

+At the end the best performance (lowest error) that we found was after adding variables at powers 2 to 10 (x¹ to x¹⁰) and performing a forward variable selection based on generalization error with early stopping.
+Also, predicting new values (competiton) using only the train split dataset was better with that latest model than using the whole dataset.

 A summary of our results is in the table below: